 Artificial light at night messes with coral reefs

 Night on planet Earth is getting brighter as artificial light illuminates more natural spaces.
-Scientists know a lot about how this messes with ecosystems on land.
-New research now shows it can disturb the underwater communities around coral reefs as well. here's NPR's Jonathan Lambert.
+Scientists know a lot about how this messes with ecosystems on land, but new research shows it can disturb the underwater communities around coral reefs as well.
+NPR's Jonathan Lambert has more.

 JONATHAN LAMBERT, BYLINE: For millennia, life on coral reefs, just like everywhere else, could count on one basic rule - it's light during the day and dark at night.
 This daily rhythm sets the pace of life underwater.
 But, says biologist Emma Weschke, artificial light disrupts this rhythm for animals just like it would for humans.